Bookpleasures' Sections

 Daphne Gray-Grant

-A former features editor at a major metropolitan daily newspaper, Daphne Gray-Grant is a writer, editor and writing coach.
-Go to her WEBSITE where you can sign up for her free weekly newsletter or buy her popular book, 8 1/2 Steps to Writing Faster.
+Daphne Gray-Grant is former features editor at a major metropolitan daily newspaper, Daphne Gray-Grant is a writer, editor and writing coach.
+Follow Here For Her Website where you can sign up for her free weekly newsletter or buy her popular book, 8 1/2 Steps to Writing Faster.

 Articles by this Author